ndarilek/rampage/README.md

 Killing multiple robots in a 10-second window was supposed to grant a score bonus, but I haven't implemented scoring yet.
 I did add the bonus system, though, so you'll receive a slightly higher tone for each robot destroyed, and a series of tones when the bonus window clears.

+The level exit plays a three-tone signal when it is visible.
+Move within range to activate it and advance.
+You cannot advance to the next level if any robots are visible.

 ## Controls

 | Command                                         |      Keyboard       |                      Controller |